 Domestic Violence and Sexual Assault:

 I believe that we can do more, as it relates to domestic violence and sexual assaults.
-This will include more education for officers, and the public, of course.
-But more specifically, the LCSO must be a place where a victim can run too, to feel secure and where they can rely upon the necessary and lawful procedures to help them medically, emotionally, psychologically, and socially.
+This will include more education and training for officers, of course.
+But more specifically, the Sheriff's Office must be a place where a victim can run too, to feel secure and where they can rely upon the necessary and lawful procedures to help them medically, emotionally, psychologically, and socially.
 No victim of domestic violence and/or sexual assault should ever feel like they can't get help by their sheriff.

 There is a dark side to human nature, especially in government, which is the essence of why we have a Federal and State Constitution, to help control this dark side of human nature within government.
 James Madison argues this, saying,“If angels were to govern men, neither external nor internal controls on government would be necessary.
 In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and the next place, oblige it to control itself.”

 It pains me to see so many, now, interpreting a return to centralized power as being progressive.
 We need a strong and wise Sheriff to not only protect people from criminal acts, to investigate and bring to justice those who commit criminal acts, to secure rights and to commandeer peace, but to be the first line of defense against government overreach.
-Overreach happens, for example, when government arbitrarily micromanages an individual's finances, requires permission to exercise one's fundamental rights, creates legislation to arbitrarily extract wealth, or benefit special interests, etc. This is where Constitutional discretion comes in, which is the essence of why the county residents elect their Sheriff.
-Government is always trying to make itself bigger and stronger, by way of becoming more centralized, which is the result of the dark side of human nature, I believe, all at the expense of the people's wealth and property rights.
+County residents elect their Sheriff so as to have a voice in how laws are enforced.
+This is where constitutional discretion comes in.
+Government is always trying to make itself bigger and stronger, by becoming more and more centralized, which is the result of the dark side of human nature, I believe, all at the expense of the people's wealth and property rights.
 Again, a strong and wise Sheriff can help minimize this arbitrary growth of government in the county by simply taking their Oath seriously.

 One minor thing I would like to do as Sheriff is install a small library in the jail.
 While residents of the jail await their day in court, they have the opportunity to read and explore various subjects.
 Reading is a fundamental means to move the mind.
 The right book at the right time just might turn a life around, for the best.